 Another solution is to merge adjacent strata and continuing doing so until there are no single PSU strata.

-Updated by Carolina Zuccotti about 6 years ago
+Updated by Carolina Zuccotti almost 8 years ago

 Thank you for your response!